 This is a specialized seminar course on political psychology.
 While it provides a survey of political psychology, there are some additional emphases this term on topics related to personality, culture, religion, and the sources of sociopolitical violence.
-We will take a somewhat unconventional and wideranging approach to the subject matter, with the aim of developing uncommon insights and one or more integrative models for understanding the material.
-For example, the seminar first examines the extent of human tendencies toward dictatorship and oligarchy, with a probe of their psychological basis, before delving into the conventional political psychology of behavior in democracies.
+We will take a somewhat unconventional and wideranging approach to the subject matter with a focus on the global human context rather than merely the narrow American political context; this is with the aim of developing uncommon insights and one or more integrative models for understanding the material.
+For example, the seminar first examines the extent of widely observed human tendencies toward dictatorship and oligarchy, with a probe of their psychological basis, before delving into the conventional political psychology of behavior in democracies.

-Many of the readings will from a major textbook on political psychology (assigned reading includes at least some parts of most chapters), the remainder being from diverse other sources, posted to Canvas.
-The grading is based mainly on written papers and essays rather than multiple-choice-style testing.
+The readings are from diverse sources, not only psychology but also political science, anthropology, and sociology.
+All readings are posted to Canvas.
+The grading is based on written papers and essays rather than multiple-choice-style testing.

 Each session will have its own set of assigned readings.
 Seminar participants are expected to read everything that is assigned.
-(There are also optional readings posted on Canvas: These may be of intrinsic interest to some students, and can be a resource for the term paper, but there is no requirement to read them.)
+(There are also very many optional readings posted on Canvas: These may be of intrinsic interest to some students, and may be drawn on for the term paper according to individual student interest, but there is absolutely no requirement to read any particular one of them.)
 Class time will be spent mainly in presentation and discussion of issues arising in the assigned readings.
 Some of the discussion will be stimulated from student reading-responses.